What do the prices of movie tickets to Hollywood’s latest blockbuster and the cost of electricity have in common?

 Let’s take a look at a case study of two households to get a more complete picture of the impact of a time of use rate plan.
 Using the modeling tools in Aurora’s solar design and sales software, we can better understand how TOU rates affect customers’ bills.

-That’s because, with the input of the customer’s bill amount or kWh energy usage, Aurora’s Consumption Profile tool can model the customer’s energy consumption patterns throughout the day and year (their “load profile”) based on the characteristics of the home and weather data (pulled automatically from local weather stations).
+That’s because, with the input of the customer’s bill amount or kWh energy usage, Aurora’s Consumption Profile tool can model the customer’s energy consumption patterns throughout the day and year (their “load profile”) based on the characteristics of the home — for example, whether they have a pool, electric vehicle plug, air conditioner, etc. — and weather data (pulled automatically from local weather stations).

 |Note: Aurora’s consumption profile is just one of many tools we offer